 At Compare the Market, we only compare products with up to 365 days of travel cover.
 If your cover expires while you‘re abroad, you may be able to seek an extension from your original insurer or purchase a new policy while you‘re already overseas.

-Travel insurance is designed to financially protect you while travelling if something unexpected were to happen.
+Your travel insurance cover is designed to financially protect you while travelling if something unexpected were to happen.
 For instance, your policy can cover you if you were hospitalised overseas or someone stole your luggage or credit cards.
 The amount your insurer reimburses you will depend on your policy’s cover limits.

 No matter your trip’s duration, the unexpected can disrupt even the best-laid plans.
 From severe weather and lost luggage to injury and illness, those unfortunate ‘surprises’ can quickly burn a hole through your holiday savings.